top of page

 233 W 125th St between Adam Clayton Powell Jr. and Frederick Douglass Blvds

-Two new flexible performance spaces run by the legendary Apollo Theater are set to open in the historic Thomas Lamb-designed Victoria Theater directly under the Renaissance New York Harlem Hotel.
+Two new flexible performance spaces run by the Apollo Theater are open in the historic Thomas Lamb-designed Victoria Theater directly under the Renaissance New York Harlem Hotel.

 248 W 125th St between Adam Clayton Powell Jr. and Frederick Douglass Blvds